 The requirement with IBGP, every BGP router needs to have a BGP neighborship with all the other BGP routers in one particular BGP Autonomous System.

 Figure 1 - IBGP Full Mesh

-RR simplifies the logical topology of the network, reduces the total number of BGP session in the network and reduces the configuration on the BGP routers.
+RR simplifies the logical topology of the network, reduces the total number of BGP sessions in the network, and reduces the configuration of the BGP routers.

 Figure 2 - BGP Route Reflector Topology

 As you can see in the above topology, BGP Route Reflector is a central node which all the other BGP routers in the network build an IBGP neighborship with.

 Routers that have a BGP session to Route Reflector is called as BGP Route Reflector Client.